CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 in the MailerQ configuration file (`/etc/mailerq/config.txt`):

 ```
-rabbitmq-address:          <URL of RabbitMQ server>
+rabbitmq-address:          <URL of RabbitMQ server> (default: amqp://guest:guest@localhost/)
 ```

 The `rabbitmq-address` variable holds the URL of your RabbitMQ server, in `amqp://username:password@hostname/vhost` format.

 If you have
-a [cluster of RabbitMQ nodes](https://www.rabbitmq.com/clustering.html) they have to be separated by a semi-colon (e.g. host1;host2;host3;).
+a [cluster of RabbitMQ nodes](https://www.rabbitmq.com/clustering.html), they have to be separated by a semi-colon (e.g. host1;host2;host3;).
 Setting up a cluster means you will have highly available queues.
+Since MailerQ 4.0, even setting up a single node will create a cluster.
 [Read more about highly available queues](https://www.rabbitmq.com/ha.html)

 The `username` and `password` fields inside the `rabbitmq-address` variable hold the username and password of the RabbitMQ server, as set in the RabbitMQ configuration.
-The default is `guest/guest`, which only works when connecting to localhost.
+The default only works when connecting to localhost.
 If you run RabbitMQ on a separate server, you will need to set your own username and password, or configure the RabbitMQ server to allow `guest/guest` logins from remote hosts (see [RabbitMQ's Access Control Configuration](https://www.rabbitmq.com/access-control.html "RabbitMQ's Access Control Configuration")).